GabrielEth/sortify/README.md

 ## Features
-List the ready features here:
 *  OAuth Login through Spotify and logout
 *  Playlist generation based on user's existing song library
 *  User's generated playlist will update as user adds to their liked songs on spotify
 *  Filter on playlist creation
 *  Ability to preview the playlist
 *  Ability to push new playlist to Spotify account or cancel

 ## Screenshots